oskiefitz/DIVINE_COMMANDLINE/parsing_compiler/readme.md

 ~/Bible_with_Parsing/Genesis/Genesis_Chapter_1_Verse_1_PARSED.txt
 so = ~/Bible_with_Parsing/[BOOK NAME]/[BOOK NAME]_Chapter_[CHAPTER NUMBER]_Verse_[VERSE NUMBER].txt

-Notice here in this path there's no Chapter folder in the path -- I forgot to add that on the initial script but I cba to do it again because there's like 6000 files.
+Notice here in this path there's no Chapter folder in the path -- I forgot to add that on the initial script but I cba to do it again because there was like 6000 files to generate.
+But I can change that if its a problem
 \
 ## TO DO